-Tampa Bay fauna (Santos and Simon, 1980) are considered pre-adapted to hypoxia, with recovery occurring in 1 year.
-However, when hypoxia is not seasonal and occurs for months or longer, recovery following hypoxia can be delayed.
-Recovery of macroand meiofauna following defaunation by hypoxia can take 18 months or more in settings

-- as diverse as fjords (Josefson and Widbom, 1988; Austen and Widbom, 1991), the New Jersey shelf (Boesch and Rosenberg, 1981), the Adriatic Sea (Stachowitsch, 1991) and Hong Kong waters (Lu and Wu, 2000).
-Additional factors, such as the presence of excessive organic debris and sulfide (Rosenberg, 1972, 1976; Leppakoski, 1975; Karakassis et al., 1999), limited exchange and recruit sources (Lardicii et al., 2001), altered salinity regimes, or recurring hypoxia (Gutiérrez et al., 2008), can all slow faunal - recovery following hypoxia.
+Annual recovery is common to sites subject to predictable, seasonal hypoxia, such as Tampa Bay, Florida (Santos and Simon, 1980).
+Rapid growth, reproductive timing and dispersal potential all contribute to resiliency.
+Kiel Bay fauna (Arntz, 1981) and Tampa Bay fauna (Santos and Simon, 1980) are considered pre-adapted to hypoxia, with recovery occurring in 1 year.
+However, when hypoxia is not seasonal and occurs over longer periods, recovery following hypoxia can be delayed.
+Recovery of macro- and meiofauna following defaunation by hypoxia can take 18 months or more in settings as diverse as fjords (Josefson and Widbom, 1988; Austen and Widbom, 1991), the New Jersey shelf (Boesch and Rosenberg, 1981), the Adriatic Sea (Stachowitsch, 1991) and Hong Kong waters (Lu and Wu, 2000).
+Additional factors, such as the presence of excessive organic debris and sulfide (Rosenberg, 1972, 1976; Leppakoski, 1975; Karakassis et al., 1999), limited exchange and recruit sources (Lardicii et al., 2001), altered salinity regimes, or recurring hypoxia (Gutiérrez et al., 2008), can all slow faunal recovery following hypoxia.